 How Fortect Repairs: Secure Replacement and One-Click Adjustments

-When it detects damage to Windows components, Fortect resorts to clean copies of system files and proceeds to replace those that are corrupt or missing.
-This approach allows revert the system state to a stable condition without deleting your personal data.
+When it detects damage to Windows components, Fortect uses clean copies of system files and replaces any that are corrupt or missing.
+This approach allows you to restore your system to a stable state without erasing your personal data.

-In addition to substitutions, the tool Fixes registry entries, removes junk, and adjusts settings that affect stability and speed.
-The result is an “intensive maintenance” session that, to a large extent, can be run with a single click if you choose automatic repair.
+In addition to replacements, the tool corrects registry entries, removes junk files, and adjusts parameters that affect stability and speed.
+The result is a "deep maintenance" session that can largely be run with a single click if you choose automatic repair.

-In cases of severe symptoms such as blue screens, recurring crashes or application closures, this method of combined diagnosis and repair speeds up the return to normal without having to manually diagnose each part.
+In cases of severe symptoms such as blue screens, recurring freezes, or application crashes, this combined diagnostic and repair method speeds up the return to normal without you having to manually diagnose each part.

 What not to do: limits that should be clear

-Like any specialized tool, Fortect has its limits.
+Like any specialized tool, Fortect has limitations.
 Before using it, it's helpful to know what you can and can't expect.
-Identifying the scope well avoids frustration and helps you make informed decisions..
+Clearly understanding its scope prevents frustration and helps you make informed decisions.

 - It does not replace a real-time antivirusIt doesn't monitor the system live or block threats in flight.
 It acts later, repairing damage that an antivirus has already removed or contained.
 The ideal combination is Fortect + a trusted antivirus.